Date and Time

-The law is steeped in tradition, but is also an ever-evolving field that impacts on everything that we do.
-This is no more apparent than in the function and work of public sector bodies, many of which are created and regulated under statute and subject to special legal principles and rules that are loosely known as Public Law.
-Knowledge of the key principles and rules of Public Law is critical for all public administrators, who need to be versed on the rules and principles that apply to public administration in Ireland.
+The law is steeped in tradition, but is also an ever evolving field which impacts on everything that we do.
+This is no more apparent than in the function and work of public sector bodies, many of which are created and regulated under statute and subject to special legal principles and rules which are loosely known as public law.
+Knowledge of the key principles and rules of public law is critical for all public administrators, who need to be versed on the rules and principles that apply to public administration in Ireland.

 This programme has been specifically designed for the public sector in Ireland.
 The case studies which have been prepared for attendees to work with are based on the real-world experiences of those working in a public sector environment.
 A key aim of the course is the delivery of a practical awareness and understanding of the public service’s roles and obligations arising under Irish law.

 - The different sources of law in Ireland

 - The powers of the Legislative, the Judiciary and the Executive arm of government

 - The principles of constitutional justice